SUSTAINABILITY POLICIES

 SUPPLIER VISITS

-Missoma’s Design Team visit Suppliers as regularly as possible and visits are logged here; this is to build and maintain important relationships and to check the standards of the factories where Missoma’s products are made.
+Missoma’s Design Team visit Suppliers as regularly as possible; this is to build and maintain important relationships and to check the standards of the factories where Missoma’s products are made.
 These visits will consist of:

 All assessments and CAP reports (if needed) will be based on this Policy and the relevant Code, so it is important you familiarise yourself with these documents to ensure you are adhering to Missoma’s standards.